Numerical study on the robustness of the stability for stable black holes: Introduction

-When addressing the topic of BH stability, the focus is usually on whether a probe field exhibits exponential growth in a fixed spacetime background.
-Numerous studies have demonstrated that Schwarzschild BH remains stable under perturbations from scalar fields, Dirac fields, and spin-2 fields\cite{Regge:1957td,mtbh}.
-Due to the complex environment and unavoidable classical/quantum fluctuations of real BHs, no models in these studies can fully characterize any real BH in the universe.
-However, these investigations are still regarded as highly valuable.
-A key reason is the prevailing belief that the conclusion about BH stability is robust against small alterations of the spacetime metric-that is, sufficiently small alteration on the metric would not disrupt the stability of an initially stable BH.
-In other words, if a theoretical BH described by metric $g_{\mu\nu}$ is stable, then we believe the real BH described by metric $\tilde{g}_{\mu\nu}$ will also be stable if the difference between $\tilde{g}_{\mu\nu}$ and $g_{\mu\nu}$ is ``small'' enough.
 However, our results in this work suggest that this ``taken-for-granted'' assumption may not be valid.
 Using the Schwarzschild BH as a concrete example, we consider if its stability is sensitive to the modification of geometry near horizon.
-As a toy model, we encode such modification into the deformation of Regge-Wheeler potential.
-We analyze the long-time behavior of probe scalar field when a small negative or zero-mean random local effective potential is added sufficiently close to the horizon, extending the analysis beyond the positive bump scenario investigated in\cite{Cheung:2021bol,Destounis2024}.
-In the time domain, we numerically show that the spacetime becomes unstable when the deformation is sufficiently close to the horizon.
-Particularly, certain perturbed potentials that stabilize systems in flat backgrounds can destabilize otherwise stable black holes.
-We conclude that, at least under static spherical symmetry, \textit{the stability of a BH does not exhibit robustness}.
-Two nearly identical BHs may exhibit completely different stability properties at late times.
-It will also show that horizon-induced redshift transforms near-horizon quantum fluctuations into classical-scale stochastic local deformations on the metric, which can trigger instability of the BH and cause the BH gradually to lose energy over time.
+As a toy model, we encode such modification into the alteration of Regge-Wheeler potential.
+We analyze the long-time behavior of probe scalar field when a small negative or zero-mean random local effective potential is added sufficiently close to the horizon, extending the analysis beyond the positive bump scenario investigated in\cite{Cheung:2021bol}.
+In the time domain, we numerically show that the spacetime becomes unstable when the alteration is sufficiently close to the horizon.
+Particularly, certain perturbed potentials that stabilize systems in flat backgrounds can destabilize otherwise stable BHs.
+We conclude that, at least under static spherical symmetry, BH stability does not exhibit robustness.
+Two nearly identical BHs may exhibit completely different stability properties at late time.
+It will also show that horizon-induced redshift transforms near-horizon quantum fluctuations into classical-scale stochastic local deformations on the metric, which can trigger instability of the BH and cause it gradually to lose energy over time.
+This implies that even an isolated black hole cannot keep stable if the near-horizon quantum noise could be hold in extended timescales.
 In this paper, we use natural units $\hbar = c = G = 1$.